ttadano/alamode/docs/source/almdir/inputalm.rst

 .. _alm_fc2xml:

-* FC2XML-tag : XML file to which the harmonic terms will be fixed upon fitting
+* FC2XML-tag : XML file to which the harmonic terms are fixed upon fitting

  :Default: None
  :Type: String
- :Description: When ``FC2XML``-tag is given, harmonic force constants will be fixed to the values stored in the ``FC2XML`` file.
+ :Description: When ``FC2XML``-tag is given, harmonic force constants are fixed to the values stored in the ``FC2XML`` file.
 This may be useful for optimizing cubic and higher-order terms without changing the harmonic terms.
 Please make sure that the number of harmonic terms in the new computational condition is the same as that in the ``FC2XML`` file.

 ````

 .. _alm_fc3xml:

-* FC3XML-tag : XML file to which the cubic terms will be fixed upon fitting
+* FC3XML-tag : XML file to which the cubic terms are fixed upon fitting

  :Default: None
  :Type: String